WebAssembly/spec/proposals/Exceptions.md

 the constructed exception.
 See [exception index space](#exception-index-space) for further clarification of exception tags.

-The `catch_index` of the `rethrow` instruction is the index to the corresponding catch that defines the exception to throw.
+The `label` of the `rethrow` instruction is the label to the corresponding try block, defining the catch to rethrow.

 ## Changes to Modules document.